 An employee cannot say that they don’t want this process to occur.
 Employees are also not able to nominate which of their existing super accounts is the stapled super fund.

-^ This content is informed by the Australian Taxation Office “Your Future, Your Super - Request stapled super fund service” publication, current at 7 July 2021 and subject to change.
+^ This content is informed by the Australian Taxation Office as at 20 June 2024 and is subject to change.
+Visit the ATO website for more information.